— Your home away from home —

 We will take this time to introduce our officer board and get you more familiarized with the people you may be working with for different modules in Seismic.
 This session will also go further into explaining the goals of the modules (design, analysis, construction), how the three branches work together, and what an everyday experience is like for each branch.

-Everything after the Meet the Team session happens organically.
+Everything after the Info Session happens organically.
 We will slowly teach you everything you need to know to succeed in the team — along with tips & tricks on surviving Cal 🙂

 In the meantime…